Flow Cytometry Core Methods

 For a discussion on the utility of isotypes, you can read Isotype Controls in the Analysis ofLymphocytes and CD34+ Stem and Progenitor Cells by Flow Cytometry — Time to Let Go!
 We also recommend Flow cytometry controls, instrument setup, and the determination of positivity .
-In this paper, FMO controls are recommended, especially for dim intracellular markers such as cytokines or FoxP3.
+In this paper, FMO controls are recommended, especially for dim surface markers, or markers such as cytokines or FoxP3.
 For markers such as these, isotype controls would and do underestimate the background leading the investigator to presume a "false positive" is a real signal.

 - Re-suspend 3 to 500,000 cells in a final volume of 100 μl of 1 percent BSA-PBS.